benimahat1291/homework-3/README.md

 *** Functionaltiy ***

-This code is good to generate a password between 1-50 characters One Needed improvement is to allow user to ask for desired number of each type of character The styling sheet was provided for this excerise and due to time restrains further build on the markup Could use some more color?
+This code is good to generate a password between 1-50 characters Need to add error if User Selects more boxes than number of characters One Needed improvement is to allow user to ask for desired number of each type of character The styling sheet was provided for this excerise and due to time restrains further build on the markup Could use some more color?